Stephane-Pires/food-manager/README.md

 ## Notes

--   Adding <QueryResult> to a page that is statically rendered is probably useless since the loading state will always be false. _The loading will be done at build time_.
+-   Adding <QueryResult> to a page that is statically rendered is probably useless since the loaded state will always be false. _The loading will be done at build time_.
 I project to use SSR so... it's not gonna be a problem long term wise

 Commit related :
 [d96817f4716a0d2cffe95c075513ad56d5df7714]() [d8dff92493a77127edc1cc19087a636d0a6022ab]()